-Build Ridership, Serve New Markets with Equity-Weighted Unmet Transbay Rail Potential in San Francisco and Alameda counties).
+Build Ridership, Serve New Markets with Equity-Weighted Unmet Transbay Rail Potential

+The Megaregion has equity-weighted unmet transbay rail potential throughout its geography.
+This potential is especially concentrated at the core of the Megaregion (i.e., in San Francisco and Alameda counties).
 As a result, several high-potential transbay markets in the Megaregion would benefit from a transbay rail service.
 While some of these markets have no existing access to a rail service, several have access to rail services that are poor due to, for example, limited capacity, overcrowding, or infrequent and slow service, resulting in an unmet rail potential.
 Several markets in the Megaregion (e.g., Santa Clara County) have a low unmet transbay rail potential but a high number of non-transbay users that could benefit from rail improvements that would give them access to the East and West Bay.